MirrorNetworking/Mirror/Assets/Mirror/Examples/Lobby/README.md

 ﻿# Lobby Example

-In Buld Settings, remove all scenes and add all of the scenes from the Examples\Lobbey\Scenes folder in the following order:
+In Build Settings, remove all scenes and add all of the scenes from the Examples\Lobby\Scenes folder in the following order:

 -	Offline
 -	Lobby